Vymaa/The-Stuff-Of-Legend/README.md

   - Benefit from a wider variety of visual effects and ambient sounds, immersing you in a livelier atmosphere.

-Download the modpack here: https://modrinth.com/modpack/the-stuff-of-legend
+Link to the modpack: https://modrinth.com/modpack/the-stuff-of-legend